Ramya Krishnan

-Ramya Krishnan (born 15 September 1970), also credited as Ramya Krishna (in the Telugu and Kannada film industries) is an Indian actress.
-She has appeared in over 260 films in five languages: Tamil, Telugu, Kannada, Malayalam, and Hindi.
-Ramya has won four Filmfare Awards, three Nandi Awards, and a Tamil Nadu State Film Award Special Prize.
+Ramya Krishnan (born 15 September 1970), also credited as Ramya Krishna, is an Indian actress known predominantly for her work in Telugu and Tamil films, along with appearances in Kannada, Malayalam and Hindi films.

-She is known for playing Neelambari in Padayappa which won her the Filmfare Award for Best Actress – Tamil.
-She also won the Filmfare Award for Best Supporting Actress – Telugu for the 2009 comedy film Konchem Ishtam Konchem Kashtam.
-Ramya's portrayal of Sivagami Devi in the Baahubali series (2015–17) received universal acclaim.
-Both Baahubali: The Beginning (2015) and its sequel Baahubali 2: The Conclusion (2017) are among the highest grossing Indian films.
-Her performance in the franchise won her several accolades, including two Filmfare Awards for Best Supporting Actress – Telugu (2016 and 2018) and a Andra Pradesh State Nandi Award for Best Supporting Actress (2016).

-Ramya Krishnan received international media attention for her performance in Baahubali for both sequels.
-She started to act in more Tamil television series airing on Sun TV and less on movies.
-Notable series include Vamsam, Shakthi and as a judge on Bigg Boss Jodigal.
-Following the COVID-19 diagnosis of Kamal Haasan in November 2021, Krishnan hosted Bigg Boss Tamil Season 5 and became the first, and so far only, woman to have hosted Bigg Boss Tamil.

 Early life

-Ramya was born on 15 September 1970 in Madras (present-day Chennai).
-She is the niece of the late Tamil film actor, comedian and former Member of Parliament, Rajya Sabha Cho Ramaswamy.
-She received initial training in Bharathanatyam, Western, and Kuchipudi dance forms and has given many stage performances.
+Ramya was born on 15 September 1970 in Madras (present-day Chennai) to a Telugu father.
+She is the niece of Tamil film actor and former Member of Parliament, Rajya Sabha Cho Ramaswamy.

 Film career

-Debut and early struggles (1985–1988)
+Debut and early struggles (1984–1988)

 She started her acting career with the Malayalam film Neram Pularumbol.
 Although this was the first movie where she acted, it had a delayed release in 1986.
 Her first release was Vellai Manasu in 1985, a Tamil movie opposite Y. G. Mahendra.
 Her first Telugu film was Bhalae Mithrulu (1986).
-Then she went on to play supporting roles in Tamil films which include Padikkadavan (1985) starring Rajinikanth and Per Sollum Pillai (1987) starring Kamal Haasan.
+Then she went on to play supporting roles in Tamil films which include Padikkadavan (1985) starring Rajinikanth where she was given a uncredited role and Per Sollum Pillai (1987) starring Kamal Haasan.
 In Telugu, she starred with Rajendra Prasad in Madana Gopaludu (1987), Bhama Kalapam (1988), Asthulu Anthasthulu (1988) and Bava Marudula Saval (1988).
 She worked in Malayalam films such as Orkkappurathu, Aryan and Anuragi with Mohanlal.
 She enjoyed success in Kannada movies as well.
 One of her earlier roles as heroine was in Krishna Rukmini opposite superstar Vishnuvardhan.
 She played a small role in the Hindi film Dayavan that starred veteran actor Vinod Khanna.